MicrosoftDocs/Advertising-docs/BingAds/guides/customer-accounts.md

 > [!IMPORTANT]
 > Bing Ads API Version 11 does not support multi-user credentials across multiple customers.
 If you authenticate with multi-user credentials, then you will only have the permissions originally granted to that user.
 Starting with Bing Ads API Version 12 the multi-user credentials can access accounts across multiple customers.
 More details will be available during Q2 of Calendar Year 2018.
-Previously one set of Bing Ads credentials could only be associated with a single user role.
-You could manage accounts across multiple customers as an agency, but the user role per account was not configurable.
-To enable finer control over access rights, you would have had to create multiple usernames with unique user roles per customer or account.
-Now with multi-user credentials it is possible via the Bing Ads web application to sign in with one set of credentials and manage multiple customer accounts with varying user roles.

-> [!IMPORTANT]
-> Bing Ads API Version 11 does not support multi-user credentials.
-If you authenticate with multi-user credentials, then you will only have the permissions originally granted to that user.
-The ability to authenticate with multi-user user credentials will be available starting with Bing Ads API Version 12.
-More details will be available during Q2 of Calendar Year 2018.

 Let's consider the following user roles and permissions before multi-user consolidation.
 Each user must login separately and has different permissions during each logged in session.
 Likewise via the API each user's access token (see [Authentication with OAuth](authentication-oauth.md)) represents permissions limited to the corresponding user and role.